The 2019 State Athletic Directors Conference

 The Utah Interscholastic Athletic Administrators Association is excited to once again bring the State Conference to St. George, Utah.
-The dates for this year’s conference are April 18-21, 2018.
-The 38th annual conference will host over 300 athletic administrators, spouses, guests and exhibitors.
+The dates for this year’s conference are April 10-13, 2019.
+The 39th annual conference will host over 300 athletic administrators, spouses, guests and exhibitors.
 All Athletic Directors, Principals, Assistant Principals, and Athletic Administrators with responsibilities for athletics and activities are invited and encouraged to attend.
-The UIAAA is also offering LTC 503, LTC 508, LTC 510, LTC 608, LTC 721 and LTC 726 before the beginning of the conference.
+The UIAAA is also offering LTC 503, LTC 504, LTC 506, LTC 705, LTC 709 and LTC 710-A before the beginning of the conference.

 CONFERENCE SITE – The conference will be held at the Best Western Plus Abbey Inn, 1129 South Bluff St., St. George, Utah, 84770.
 The Abbey has one of the largest convention areas in St. George.
-Rates are $109 for one, two, three or four persons.
+Rates are $113 for one, two, three or four persons.
 Reservations may be requested and confirmed by phoning (1-435-652-1234), writing, or faxing (1-435-652-5950) any clerk.
 To receive these rates you must mention that you are a member of the UIAAA.
-Reservations must be made by March 12, 2018 to guarantee rate.
+Reservations must be made by March 9, 2019 to guarantee rate.
 The hotel may sell out before that time so make your reservations early.
-The Hampton Inn St. George (435) 652-1200 will accept overflow reservations.
+The Best Western Coral Hills will accept overflow reservations.

 PROGRAM HIGHLIGHTS – The UIAAA and its Athletic Directors Executive Committee are pleased to present an outstanding cast of featured speakers this year, along with a wide variety of workshop topics.
-Tony Ingle, former Head Coach of the Brigham Young basketball team will be the keynote speaker on Friday evening.
-LTI Course 726 will be offered in Utah for the first time.
-LTI Courses 510 and 503 will be offered in Utah for only the second time.
-There is a major change in format this year.
+Phil Rison, CMAA, Associate Executive Director of the NIAAA will be the keynote speaker on Friday evening.
+LTI Courses 705 and LTI 710-A will be offered in Utah for the first time.
+There is a continuation in the change in format from last year.
 At the request of most of the vendors and many athletic administrators, the Thursday lineup will include: LTI courses Thursday morning from 8:00am-12:00pm, the new AD appreciation BBQ/Lunch from 12:00-1:00 pm, and the Vendor show from 1:00-6:00 pm.
-The vender show will be one day this year rather that two 2.5 hour sessions on two days.
-There will be a big screen TV given away in the Vendor Hall @ 5:55pm on Thursday Attendees will not want to miss the Conference Luncheon on Saturday, April 21, when the UIAAA will honor five deserving individuals with awards.
+There will be a big screen TV given away in the Vendor Hall @ 5:55pm on Thursday.
+New this year is the “Talking and Trading – Key Issues Discussion” for large schools and small schools on Thursday afternoon.
+Attendees will not want to miss the Conference Luncheon on Saturday, April 13, when the UIAAA will honor five deserving individuals with awards.
 The various workshop topics are listed under the tentative conference agenda found on the UIAAA website.

 Six Leadership Training Courses will be offered on Wednesday evening and Thursday morning before the official beginning of the conference.
-Notice one of the courses is NEW in 2016, one in 2017 and two were revised in 2016.
-The cost for each course is $116, $106 if paid registration is before January 5, 2018.
+The cost for each course is $116, $106 if paid during early bird registration ends January 5, 2019.
 Below is a list of the courses offered.

 LTC 503 Athletic Administration: Enhancing Organization Management